oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

 for absolute locations, not just relative to a CUPS profile directory.
 The CUPS\_DATADIR seems not a appropriate mechanism.

+CUPS passes data from the data directory, e.g. the web documentation pages.
+It is possible to link the CUPS profile directory to that and the above mentioned wget <http://localhost:631/profiles/sRGB.icc> should work.
+Open is, how to know the data\_root path.

 A print job should reflect the users local settings in regards of rendering intent selection, editing space and so on.
 How are profiles, rendering intents and other settings passed from a printing application